Dimension-independent Markov chain Monte Carlo on the sphere: Introduction

 \subsection{Outline}

-The remainder of this paper is structured as follows. \Cref{ssec:related} overviews some related work in this area. \Cref{sec:preliminaries} sets out our basic notation, recalls some key facts about Gaussian measures, and precisely defines the \ac{ACG} measure on the sphere. \Cref{sec:MCMC} sets out definitions and basic properties related to \ac{MCMC}, in particular the \ac{MH} and slice sampling paradigms.
-Then, in \Cref{sec:MCMC_on_Hilbert_sphere}, we make our main theoretical contributions by developing a general framework for obtaining dimension-independent \ac{MCMC} methods on manifolds and, particularly, deriving and analysing two sampling methods on the sphere.
-These methods are subjected to numerical tests, in the context of binary classification, in \Cref{sec:numerical_illustrations}.
-Some closing remarks are given in \Cref{sec:closing}, and technical auxiliary results are given in \Cref{sec:auxiliaries}.
+The remainder of this paper is structured as follows. \Cref{ssec:related} overviews some related work in this area and \Cref{sec:preliminaries} sets out some basic notation.
+In \Cref{sec:MCMC_HilbertSpace} we recall two basic \ac{MCMC} algorithms that are valid in infinite-dimensional Hilbert spaces.
+Basic definitions and properties related to \ac{MCMC}, in particular the \ac{MH} and slice sampling paradigms, are provided in \Cref{sec:MCMC} for completeness.
+In \Cref{sec:MCMC_on_Hilbert_sphere} we make our main theoretical contributions by developing a general framework for obtaining dimension-independent \ac{MCMC} methods on manifolds.
+In particular, we derive and analyse two sampling methods on the sphere.
+These methods are subjected to numerical tests, in the context of Bayesian binary classification and density estimation, in \Cref{sec:numerical_illustrations}.
+Some closing remarks are given in \Cref{sec:closing}.
+In the appendix we further recall some key facts about Gaussian and ACG measures (\Cref{sec:Gaussian_ACG}), describe related existing \ac{MCMC} algorithms on the sphere (\Cref{sec:GeodesicZappa}) and provide technical auxiliary results (\Cref{sec:image_of_MC_is_not_MC}).